 Participants Evaluation

 After finishing their tasks, all participants were asked to fill an evaluation form.
 The overall evaluation was positive.
-All participants found easy to interact with DyeVC, to identify related repositories and to use the operations the approach provides.
+All participants found easy to interact with DyeVC, to identify related repositories, and to use the operations the approach provides.
 They also stated that DyeVC visualizations were useful to answer the questions and that DyeVC helped investigating the JQuery project (one of the participants answered that the help was neutral).

 All participants chose topology visualization as the most helpful visualization in DyeVC.
-This choice was made by two reasons: the ability to find out relationships between peers, and the ability to know which repositories have pending pushes.
+This choice was made by two reasons: the ability to find out relationships between peers and the ability to know which repositories have pending pushes.

 The following positive aspects of DyeVC were mentioned: